Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 “Don’t do it!”

-Seto’s eyes snap open, and he looks down to see one of the trainers looking up at him.
-His expression is one of desperate worry, and Seto barely even notices the way the nidoqueen turns right next to him, toward the sound of the yell.
+Seto’s eyes snap open, and he looks down to see the male trainer looking up at him, expression one of desperate worry.
+Seto barely even notices the way the nidoqueen turns right next to him, toward the sound of the yell.

 “Don’t do it!” the trainer repeats.
 “Don’t give up on your life that easily!”
 How does he know?
 “It’s the Pressure, you have to fight it!
 We’re here for you!
 We’re all fighting!
-Fight with us-“
+Fight with—”

 “Red look out!”

 The nidoqueen’s fists pound the ground, and the trainer who had been yelling up at him falls as the street buckles and cracks beneath him.
-He stares up in a daze as the nidoqueen steps toward him, and his friend rushes forward, ball outstretched, only to get caught by the pokemon’s sweeping tail, skidding and rolling over the street.
+The nidoqueen steps toward him as he scrambles away, and his friend rushes forward, ball outstretched, only to get caught by the pokemon’s sweeping tail, skidding and rolling over the street.